truenas/python-aiohttp/docs/client_reference.rst

       .. versionadded:: 2.0.8

+   :param int limit: total number simultaneous connections.
+If *limit* is
+                     ``None`` the connector has no limit (default: 100).

+   :param int limit_per_host: limit simultaneous connections to the same
+      endpoint.
+Endpoints are the same if they are have equal ``(host, port, is_ssl)`` triple.
+      If *limit* is ``0`` the connector has no limit (default: 0).

-   :param aiohttp.abc.AbstractResolver resolver: Custom resolver
+   :param aiohttp.abc.AbstractResolver resolver: custom resolver
       instance to use.  ``aiohttp.DefaultResolver`` by
       default (asynchronous if ``aiodns>=1.1`` is installed).

       Custom resolvers allow to resolve hostnames differently than the way the host is configured.

-      .. versionadded:: 0.22

-      .. versionchanged:: 1.0
+      .. versionchanged:: 1.1

-         The resolver is ``aiohttp.AsyncResolver`` now if
+         The resolver is ``aiohttp.ThreadedResolver`` by default,
-         :term:`aiodns` is installed.
+         asynchronous version is not pretty robust but might fail in very rare cases.

    :param int family: TCP socket family, both IPv4 and IPv6 by default.
                       For *IPv4* only use :const:`socket.AF_INET`,